Twins Spring Training

 Sections and rows

-Rows for sections with bleacher seats range as follows:
+Rows for sections with stadium seats in the outfield range as follows:

 Barstool seat numbers for the drink rail section on the right field party deck range as follows: